 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Here’s the problem: The feel-good foods you reach for can make you feel worse.
+Here’s the problem: The feel-good foods you reach for can actually make you feel worse.
 Fortunately, there are strategies to help make sure your emotions don’t turn into diet damage in the long term.

-1. Address the root cause
+1. Get down to the root cause

-2. Ask why you are eating
+2. Ask why you’re eating

 3. Swap out your worst snacks